 The dog legged stairs has the following advantages as follows:

-2. Privacy: If you want to separate one floor from another for any reason, these stairs are great for users, these stairs provide enough privacy as the top floor cannot be seen and vice versa.
+If you want to separate one floor from another for any reason, these stairs are most suitable for users as these stairs provide enough privacy because the top floor cannot be seen and vice versa.

 Disadvantages of dog legged staircase: